duderstadt-lab/mars-docs/tutorials/index.md

 permalink: /tutorials/index.html
 ---

 Tutorials for learning how to use Mars.
+For exploring the software and its most commonly used features please follow the [Let's make a MoleculeArchive](create-a-Molecule-Archive) tutorial first.

 #### Working with Mars
 * [Let's make a MoleculeArchive](create-a-Molecule-Archive)